Regularized Model Predictive Control: Conclusions

 \section{Conclusions}

-This work introduced a Riccati equation-based method for dynamically adjusting the design matrix in the classical version of MPCs.
+This work introduced a Riccati equation-based method for dynamically adjusting the design matrix in the classical MPCs.
 The proposed Re-MPC algorithm uses a recursive PLS-based Riccati equation to improve the performance of state regulation.
-Under the assumptions of controllability and detectability, we came up with the convergence and stability guarantees of the proposed algorithm at steady state.
+Under controllability and detectability assumptions, we established convergence and stability guarantees at steady state.
 Numerical results demonstrate its superiority in balancing control effort and stability while reducing the total cost.
-In our method, as the penalty parameter gets closer to infinity, the algorithm converges to its best performance.
+In our method, as the penalty parameter approaches infinity, the algorithm converges to its best performance.
 This means that no parameter tuning is needed, which makes it perfect for online applications.
-Future work will focus on extending Re-MPC to nonlinear and robust MPC designs for uncertain systems, leveraging its Riccati-based regulation technique.
+Future work will extend Re-MPC to nonlinear and robust MPC designs for uncertain systems using its Riccati-based regulation.